toanhd1234/affilated/README.md

 // If you use to docker
 #DOCKER
  - docker-compose up
- - Go to php-app and run command php artisan migrate
+ - Go to php-app and run command
+ + php artisan migrate
+ + php artisan jwt:secret

 // If you don't use docker
 #BUILDING